cybozu-go/meows/docs/commands.md

 This sub command sends a request to the slack-agent.

+### `meows slackagent set-channel "SLACK_CHANNEL_NAME"`

+This sub command set a Slack channel to notified job result.
+This is used by calling it in the workflow yaml file.

 ### `meows runner list REPOSITORY`

 This sub command lists runners on the specified repository.